18F/handbook/_pages/how-we-work/conferences-events-training.md

 TTS encourages all staff to attend conferences, speak at events and focus on professional development and training opportunities.

+Any "media" requests (like news or podcast interviews) are a separate process—forward the email or reach out to [press@gsa.gov](mailto:press@gsa.gov).

 ## Getting approval for a conference, event, or training

 1. Submit [this form](https://docs.google.com/forms/d/e/1FAIpQLSeQHPIOtNwzEA7IxrJ4JDHeEUrWNUsiEkbnp8lK26jX04PYBg/viewform?usp=sf_link) to initiate the request process.  ***Here is [guidance on writing an event justification](https://docs.google.com/document/d/13BCETwANCx9JRPgFbRibqRGthIvf4XQ-WTYD0P30PWg/edit?usp=sharing).***  Upon completing it, you and your supervisor will get an automated email, which confirms the details you entered and provides all of the actions that you will need to complete for the request.
 Your supervisor may want to discuss the request with you before proceeding with further approvals.